magentalang/magenta/README.md

 |> len > len(expected) : break "long"
 ```

-i'm sure you can infer how an "if" condtional with block cases is written
+i'm sure you can infer how an "if" condtional with just block cases is written

 a single line conditional also exists and uses `??`, it expects a boolean expression to its left and a list of expressions deliminated by semicolons to its right (it may only run expressions on the same line!)
 ```cs